 A dangerous trade

-Recounting the trip, head buyer Simon Constantine explained: "We found sources that were sustainable and ethical but felt that this wasn’t enough.
+Recounting the trip, former head buyer Simon Constantine explained: "We found sources that were sustainable and ethical but felt that this wasn’t enough.
 We needed to find a way to pique people’s interest in the source of raw materials.
 Why is it that someone like Veerappan can operate a reign of terror for over 30 years, supplying product to Western cosmetics, perfume and flavour companies, without any recognition or disgust?